Breast milk is more than food for your premature or ill baby.

 Staff at the hospital will give you information and support on breastfeeding.
 You can also contact a local support group before you leave the hospital.

-When you get home, your public health nurse (PHN) and GP can provide support and information.
+When you get home, your public health nurse (PHN) and GP can help.
 Many babies will have follow-up appointments with the hospital.

 Support groups